pagaf/SMILES-2026-Hallucination-Detection/README.md

     return last_layer[last_pos]                # (hidden_dim,)
 ```

-This is the standard “CLS/last token” probing setup widely used in probing literature and in hallucination‑detection work such as INSIDE/EigenScore [web:101][web:211].
-It already performed well in my experiments, giving test AUROC ~72–73% with a good probe.
+This is the standard “CLS/last token” probing setup widely used in probing literature and in hallucination‑detection work such as INSIDE / EigenScore [web:101][web:211].
+It already performed well in my experiments, giving test AUROC around 72–73% with a good probe.

 **Compact geometric features (6 dims)**